chickensoft-games/LogicBlocks/README.md

   Outputs provide a way of communicating with the world outside the logic block without introducing strong coupling between the logic block and whatever is listening to it (like a game engine component or a view).

-  Logic block states can also use normal object-oriented programming patterns like inheritance and composition to recreate the nested or hierarchical nature of state charts.
+  Logic block states can also use normal object-oriented programming patterns like inheritance and composition to recreate the nested or hierarchical nature of statecharts.

 - 🧊 [Bloc][bloc]